joshocon/KohnertDiagram-Hasse-Generator/README.md

-# KohnertDiagram-Hasse-Generator
+# Southeast-Poset-Generator

-This project generates the Hasse diagram as a Tikz picture in LaTeX from a from a text file.
+This code generates LaTex code to draw a Hasse diagram of a Kohnert poset.
+The Hasse diagram can be a little messy and need manual tweaking.